| (Narrator is always a

 heart out.
 (Michelle waving

 with her Silver medal is shown.)
+MK: Getting the

 silver was--it was tough, because I thought, "How could I do--I